livitup/docker-k8s-lab/docs/source/docker/docker-cli.rst

 Start a container in background
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Start a container in background using ``xiaopeng163/redis:0.1`` image, and the name of the container is ``demo``.
+Start a container in background using the ``redis:latest`` image, setting the name of the container to ``demo``.
+The ``redis`` image is pubically advertised by the Redis maintainers.  ``:latest`` instructs Docker to use the latest image published by the maintainer.
-Through ``docker ps`` we can see all running Containers
+Using ``docker ps`` we can see all running Containers

 .. code-block:: bash

-  $ docker run -d --name demo xiaopeng163/redis:0.1
+  $ docker run -d --name demo redis:latest
   4791db4ff0ef5a1ad9ff7c405bd7705d95779b2e9209967ffbef66cbaee80f3a
   $ docker ps
   CONTAINER ID   IMAGE                 COMMAND                  CREATED              STATUS              PORTS      NAMES
-  4791db4ff0ef        xiaopeng163/redis:0.1   "/usr/bin/redis-serve"   5 seconds ago       Up 4 seconds        6379/tcp            demo
+  a5279cad27b8   redis:latest          "docker-entrypoint.s…"   About a minute ago   Up About a minute   6379/tcp   demo

 stop/remove containers
 ~~~~~~~~~~~~~~~~~~~~~~

 Sometime, we want to manage multiple containers each time,  like ``start``, ``stop``, ``rm``.

-Firstly, we can use ``--filter`` to filter out the containers we want to manage.
+First, we can use ``--filter`` to filter out the containers we want to manage.

 .. code-block:: bash